highcharts-for-python/highcharts-maps/docs/using.rst

 Organizing Your Highcharts for Python Project
 *******************************************************

-**Highcharts Stock for Python** is a utility that can integrate with - quite literally - any frontend framework.
+**Highcharts Maps for Python** is a utility that can integrate with - quite literally - any frontend framework.
 Whether your Python application is relying on iPython (e.g.
 `Jupyter Notebook`_ or `Jupyter Labs`_),
 `Flask <https://flask.palletsprojects.com/en/2.2.x/>`_,
 `Django <https://www.djangoproject.com/>`_,  `FastAPI <https://fastapi.tiangolo.com/>`_,
 `Pyramid <https://trypyramid.com/>`_, `Tornado <https://www.tornadoweb.org/en/stable/>`_,
-or some completely home-grown solution all Highcharts Stock for Python needs is a place where
+or some completely home-grown solution all Highcharts Maps for Python needs is a place where
-`Highcharts Stock <https://www.highcharts.com/products/stock/>`__ JavaScript code can be executed.
+`Highcharts Maps <https://www.highcharts.com/products/maps/>`__ JavaScript code can be executed.

 All of those frameworks I mentioned have their own best practices for organizing their application structures, and those should *always* take priority.
-Even in a data-centric application that will be relying heavily on **Highcharts Stock for Python**, your application's core business logic will be doing most of the heavy lifting and so your project's organization should reflect that.
+Even in a data-centric application that will be relying heavily on **Highcharts Maps for Python**, your application's core business logic will be doing most of the heavy lifting and so your project's organization should reflect that.

-However, there are a number of best practices that we recommend for organizing your files and code to work with **Highcharts Stock for Python**:
+However, there are a number of best practices that we recommend for organizing your files and code to work with **Highcharts Maps for Python**:

   .. warning::